CellFateNucOrg/Deconwolf/README.md

 # This should list a number of .h files
 ```
 ## 4. Install Deconwolf
-Once all of the dependencies have been installed, you can install deconwolf.
+Once all of the dependencies have been installed, you can install Deconwolf.
 1. Clone the repository from Github and compile it:
 ```
 cd $HOME/.local/src